DavidRaab/Queue/README.md

 Added items to the Queue are added to a List named `Added`.
 This way we can provide O(1) for adding elements.

 When you traverse the Queue it will traverse the internal `Queue` list that has the items in Queue-order.
-If that is empty, it will reverse the `Added` list and stores the result into `Queue`.
+If that is empty, it will reverse the `Added` list once and store the result into `Queue`.
 This way traversing is amortized O(1).
 Meaning: Most operations are O(1) and some are O(N).

 So if you do the following: